 Thursday, 7 April 2016

 I am gradually coming round to the idea that there is something in the legends of avian giants ("thunderbirds") flying over North America.
 They were easy to ignore when they just amounted to a bird "the size of a small aeroplane" framed against the sky, because how can you judge the size of anything against the backdrop of the sky?
 It is a different matter when trees, houses, and roads provide a frame of reference.
 So, for example, I placed an article on big birds in my Anomalies blog, because two of the three sounded somehow paranormal, but the middle one seems honest-to-goodness flesh and feathers.
 You can find additional reports of thunderbirds in this article.
 Another recent report comes from Alaska, and another from Illinois.
+Scott Maruna provided a summary of 30 newspaper reports of birds attacking, and sometimes carrying off, children.
 Jonathan D. Stiffy also wrote an article about thunderbirds in Pennsylvania for the third volume of the Journal of Cryptozoology, which I reviewed here.
 The reports derive solely from North America, as far as I am aware, and as no nests or eggs have been discovered, it is assumed they represent an uncommon migratory species which breeds in some obscure region of the north.
 In any case, since one of the functions of this blog is to rescue reports from journals and books which others may not have seen, I shall add a few more.

 The Possum Book